PitPik/circularjs/ARCHITECTURE.md

 It happens quite often that components are somehow dependent on each other.
 Therefore the is several ways to build a connection to eachother (loosly coupled to tighly coupled, although, all are save to use).

 - **Routing** is one way to send information from one component to all others.
 It's very loose as the information being broadcasted is not dependent to/on a specific component.
+- **`triggerEvent`** can be used to triggered from any component and be signed up to by any other component by using **`installEvent`**.
+The events are scopless but can be scoped by naming conventions, but can be triggered from a HTMLElement.
 - **`subscribe`** is internally pubsub-like, and probably the best known way to pass data along.
 - **Store** can be realised by using a VOM instance, providing it as a service and hook up to event changes by `subscribe`.
 - **`subscribeToComponent`** uses internally also pubsub but is dependend on a component's cr-name.
 It is save to use as it fails silently if the component (cr-name) can not be found.